 At 10 years old, Bruce Wayne saw his parents—the heads of Gotham’s most powerful crime family—murdered.
-Fearing the coming war among Gotham’s crime families to fill the power vacuum triggers a war, Alfred sends Bruce abroad for his safety.
+Fearing the coming war among Gotham’s crime families to fill the power vacuum, Alfred sends Bruce abroad for his safety.

 Fifteen years later, Bruce seeks to reclaim his birthright—control of Gotham’s underworld.
 By day, he is CEO of Wayne Enterprises, the legitimate front on his criminal activities.
 By night, he is the Batman, waging a one-man war to eliminate the rival crime families.

 After eight years, the Batman breaks his one rule—he kills.
-So Jim Gordon, the last honest cop, forms an unlikely alliance with the only man who might be able to do what even Superman cannot—bring down the dark knight.
+So Jim Gordon, the last honest cop, forms an unlikely alliance with the only man who might be able to do what even Superman could not—bring down the dark knight.

 ROBOCOP: Battlestar Terminator (48 page one-shot)